cleitonmonteiro/ed-heap/README.md

-# Heap implementation in c
+# Heap and HeapSort implementation in c

 ## Running
 ```sh